MA in Criminology

 36 credit hours.
 Most of the courses meet once per week.

 Our program's coursework is grounded in the social, behavioral, and natural sciences, and incorporates diverse methodological and theoretical approaches.
 Our faculty are experienced professionals with varied backgrounds in working with the criminal justice system, dealing with offenders and victims, and conducting research on a wide range of issues.
 We encourage faculty-student collaboration and student research based on each individual's practical and academic interests.
-Plans of study include the Criminal Justice Administration and Crime & Social Justice tracks, and students choose either a thesis or comprehensive exam.
+Plans of study include the Criminal Justice Administration and Crime & Social Justice tracks, and students choose either a thesis or capstone course.
 Internships are also available.